Lola the Coalgirl

-Lola the Coalgirl (Spanish: Lola, la piconera) is a 1952 Spanish historical musical film directed by Luis Lucia and starring Juanita Reina, Virgilio Teixeira and Manuel Luna.
+Lola the Coalgirl (Spanish: Lola, la piconera) is a 1952 Spanish historical musical film directed by Luis Lucia and starring Juanita Reina, Virgílio Teixeira and Manuel Luna.

 It was part of a series of patriotic historical films produced by CIFESA, Spain's biggest film company of the era.
 Other examples include Madness for Love (1948) and Agustina of Aragon.
 The film's sets were designed by the German-born art director Sigfrido Burmann.
 Shooting began in June 1950, with filming at a Madrid studio and on location in Cadiz.

-On release the film was a moderate hit but because of its large budget it had not returned all of its cost several years later.
+On release, the film was a moderate hit but because of its large budget it had not returned all of its cost several years later.

 Synopsis

 During the Siege of Cádiz a female Spanish innkeeper falls in love with an officer of Napoleon's invading army.